stripe/stripe-php/README.md

 ## Custom Request Timeouts

-*NOTE:* If you're decreasing timeouts on non-read-only calls, make sure to use idempotency tokens to avoid executing the same transaction twice as a result of timeout retry logic.
+*NOTE:* We do not recommend decreasing the timeout for non-read-only calls (e.g. charge creation), since even if you locally timeout, the request on Stripe's side can still complete.
+If you are decreasing timeouts on these calls, make sure to use [idempotency tokens](https://stripe.com/docs/api/php#idempotent_requests) to avoid executing the same transaction twice as a result of timeout retry logic.

 To modify request timeouts (connect or total, in seconds) you'll need to tell the API client to use a CurlClient other than its default.
 You'll set the timeouts in that CurlClient.